 Domestic Leadership Exchange

-The Domestic Leadership Exchange Initiative (DLEI) is an opportunity for students to develop leadership skills through service.
+The Domestic Leadership Exchange (DLE) is an opportunity for students to develop leadership skills through service.
 Participants learn through planning, implementing, and evaluating participation in civic and social programming that focuses on hunger and homelessness issues.

 Groups will be asked to work on a collaborative project that outlines and defines their experience.
 Participants will work with area agencies including but not limited to social justice organizations, political representatives, as well as area soup kitchens, food pantries, and potential homeless victims.
 In exchange for participation and commitment, transportation and housing will be provided as well as some meals.
 Some meals will be the responsibility of the individual student as well as any incidentals.

-Guilford Technical Community College students will travel to Boston, MA, Thursday, November 15 – Sunday, November 18, 2012.
-Students will miss class on Thursday evening and all day Friday.
+Both UMass Boston and Guilford Technical Community College students will travel to Washington, DC, Thursday, November 13– Sunday, November 16, 2014.
+Students will miss class on Thursday and Friday.
+Participation in the exchange weekend is mandatory.

 Requirements and Important Dates: